jeromebrule/Nextjs_lab/README.md

     - From the listing page I have options to see contact detail by clicking their name.
     - I have access to login.

-- As a authentificated user I see a welcome page page with my user name.
+- As an authentificated user I see a welcome page page with my user name.

   - I have access to a navigation to access to user listing
     - I have access to a search input to look for a specific contact name.